QuantiVirus™ HPV E6/E7 mRNA Test

 Cervical Cancer is Caused by HPV Infection

-Upon infection, HPV genome persists in an episomal state.
+Upon infection, the HPV genome persists in an episomal state.
 However, in many high-grade lesions and carcinomas, HPV genomes are found integrated into the host chromosome.
 Once integrated, oncogenes start to express in host cells.
 Two viral genes, E6 and E7, are invariably expressed in HPV-positive cancer cells.
 Their gene products inactivate tumor suppressors, p53 and retinoblastoma protein (pRB), respectively, and promotes cancerization of primary epithelial cells.

-HPVs are classified by genotype into low-risk (non-oncogenic) and high-risk subtypes based on their ability to cause cellular carcinogensis.
-High risk genotypes 16 and 18 are associated with 70% of cervical carcinoma, and ~80% HPV positive vulval and vaginal carcinoma.
+HPVs are classified by genotype into low-risk (non-oncogenic) and high-risk subtypes based on their ability to cause cellular carcinogenesis.
+High-risk genotypes 16 and 18 are associated with 70% of cervical carcinoma, and ~80% HPV positive vulval and vaginal carcinoma.

 Technologies Used for HPV Testing